 There is also a maintenance agreement, sometimes bundled with the lease payment, but usually billed separately.
 This would typically cover all copier parts, labor to fix the machines, and supplies (toner, not usually staples of paper).

 The maintenance usually is computed as a cost per copy/print.
-Sometimes copier dealers include a fixed number of copies/prints into your total contract price.
+Sometimes copier dealers include a fixed number of copies/prints in your total contract price.
 Don’t be fooled, you are still paying for the copies/prints that are included in your contract.

 Additionally, if you fall short or don’t use those copies/prints included in your contract, you are basically paying for services not used.
-It is best to have a maintenance contract that either bills you only for copies/prints used, or one where you have overage charges (cost per copy fee for copies/prints over contract included ones) ensuring you are using all the copies/prints in your contract.
+It is best to have a maintenance contract that either bills you only for copies/prints used or one where you have overage charges (cost per copy fee for copies/prints over contract included ones) ensuring you are using all the copies/prints in your contract.

 For most leases, at the end of the lease, the leasing company owns the machine, not you.
 The lessee (you) are responsible for 3 things:

-1. Pay the sum of your lease payments (but not early or you may have a penalty);
+- Pay the sum of your lease payments (but not early or you may have a penalty);

-2. Give the proper notice to end your lease (written in the terms of your contract); and
+- Give the proper notice to end your lease (written in the terms of your contract); and

-3. Return the machine to the location provided to you by the leasing company (yes, you are typically responsible for shipping your copier(s) wherever dictated to you by your leasing company).
+- Return the machine to the location provided to you by the leasing company (yes, you are typically responsible for shipping your copier(s) wherever dictated to you by your leasing company).

 Copier Leasing vs. Cash Purchase

 Businesses have two choices for purchasing copying machines: leasing (renting) or cash purchase.
 When you pay cash for a copy machine outright, you’ll spend less for the machine, as you won’t have any financing fees, but you’ll have to come up with more cash upfront.
 With a large fleet of copiers that could be very expensive and not budget-friendly for most companies.
+Copier lease financing is similar to loans, as both involve structured payments over time, and longer terms can lead to lower monthly payments, making them attractive options for equipment financing.

 Additionally, you will still have to negotiate a maintenance contract for your cash-purchased machines.
 Those maintenance contracts will often have pricing escalators in them that would increase your maintenance costs each year — potentially to a point where they would cost significantly more than maintenance on a new machine.
+Purchasing may also result in relying on older equipment for a longer period, which can impact performance, reliability, and overall costs.

 This will force you to upgrade to a new machine at about the same time as someone who leased a machine.
 Therefore, paying cash is often not the best choice for companies if you are able to negotiate a lease-purchase correctly.